Jensen JTA-230 Record Player is the big brother of the JTA-220 and JTA-222.

 The 3 models are very close in price range and ratings, but I prefer the JTA-230 overall.

 If you’re new to vinyl or you want to breakout your old dusty vinyl collection, the Jensen JTA-230 could be just what you’re looking for.

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure for more details.
 Thank you!

-It’s an entry level record player so it’s not going to give you high fidelity sound.
-But if you’re not too fussed about this and you’re on a budget, this record player might just surprise you.
+It’s an entry level record player so it’s not going to give you high fidelity sound, but if you’re not too fussy about this and you’re on a budget, this record player might just surprise you.

-It’s a portable unit which makes it super easy to move around the house and even take it along when you’re on the go.
-And you’ll be able to convert your vinyls into digital format using the USB interface and free software.
+It’s a portable unit which makes it super easy to move around the house and even takes it along when you’re on the go.
+And you’ll be able to convert your vinyls into a digital format using the USB interface and free software.